Coconut oil benefits weight loss by:

 Well, I did come across people who rub coconut oil on their belly get 1-2 inches off after many weeks of sheer topical application.
 But not all get the same result.
 Some reported the exact same waistline before and after the rub but almost all experienced the same thing – their belly skin felt smoother and softer than before.

 That's because coconut oil speeds up the removal of dead cells on the outer surface of our skin, allowing new cells to quickly take their place.
+It also helps to hold water in the skin.
 So when you use coconut oil on your skin, it actually benefits your skin more than it does for weight loss.

 For those who do really get some inches off their waistline, I think the act of massaging itself is more likely the "culprit" that helps to "scrape" some inches off as massage might break down the fibrous tissue that holds the fat in place, dispersing (not burning) the fat as a result.
 Additionally, repetitive massaging encourages your lymph glands to flush out excess fluid, which might also have a slimming effect on your belly.